 The big-box national and multi-national brands are a fact of life that you have to deal with.
 If you don’t have to compete directly with them, yet you may find that you may have to do so unexpectedly some time soon.
 Local companies can compete effectively like Las Vegas Athletic Club does here.

-Lower price points, combined with great value and innovative thinking, will mean that you are more of a threat to them than they are to you.
+Lower price points, excellent gym management software and such innovative products as digital keytags will mean that you are more of a threat to them than they are to you.
 Just make sure that, in the nicest possible way, you are prepared to fight for your members, have contingencies and be smarter than the big corporations can ever be.

 Las Vegas Athletic Clubs.
 Las Vegas Athletic Clubs. https://www.linkedin.com/company/las-vegas-athletic-clubs.
 2014. (accessed July 21, 2014).